ankane/searchkick/README.md

 end
 ```

-Make fields unsearchable but include in the source [master]
+Make fields unsearchable but include in the source

 ```ruby
 class Product < ActiveRecord::Base